How would proteinuria impact Hormone Zoomer results?

 Best Practices for Interpretation

-• Consider combining urine hormone testing with serum and saliva hormone testing, with comparison of findings correlated with clinical and other diagnostic information.
+Consider combining urine hormone testing with serum hormone testing, with comparison of findings correlated with clinical and other diagnostic information.

 Was this article helpful?